-I am a transgender first year GSBS student who uses she/her pronouns.
+I am a transgender second year GSBS student who uses she/her pronouns.

-To combat devitrification due to the high intensity laser illumination typical of SMLM, a digital micromirror device (DMD) will be used to selectively photobleach sparse fluorophores back to their dark state while limiting heat absorption in the sample.
-In addition to encoding the PSF with axial and spectral information, a liquid crystal phase spatial light modulator will also adaptively compensate for aberration imparted by the reflective objective’s secondary mirror obscuration and non planarity of cryo-EM samples.
+To measure dynamic processes (t) such as conformational rearrangement in cryogenic samples with sub-microsecond fidelity, dynamic melting cryo-EM (dm-Cryo-EM) is being developed.
+A digital micromirror device (DMD) will be used to structure a pulsed infrared laser beam to simultaneously irradiate many diffraction limited volumes within the sample to induce microsecond devitrification with immediate revitrification.
+The all-reflective optical system will allow for unimpeded delivery of the infrared spectra which has the highest absorption in the aqueous sample.
+During this brief time in the liquid phase, dynamic processes can unfold with concurrent fluorescence measurements.
+In addition to encoding the PSF with axial and spectral information, a liquid crystal phase spatial light modulator will also adaptively compensate for aberration imparted by the reflective objective’s secondary mirror obscuration and non-planarity of cryo-EM samples.
 A dedicated tracking camera will be employed to compensate for thermal drift in three dimensions.
-The Cryo-5D microscope has been designed to image Autogrids on the Aquilos fib shuttle, allowing for quick and contamination free transfer between instruments in the cryo-CLEM workflow.
+The Cryo-6D microscope has been designed to image Autogrids on the Aquilos FIB shuttle, allowing for quick and contamination-free transfer between instruments in the in situ cryo-CLEM workflow.

 I am conducting this research jointly in the Grigorieff Lab and Grunwald Lab.